News and Insights

 Given this outlook, what’s next?
 We recommend these key action steps:

-- Focus development efforts on high value products and services backed by evidence
+- Develop high value products/services backed by evidence

 - Craft compelling economic & clinical value propositions